For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 If completing a paper tax return, on page 3 enter the total amount of the PID received in box 17 and enter the amount of tax shown as deducted in box 19.
 In box 21, state that the Other Income is "PID from The British Land Company PLC".
 (Box references are to 2023 return).

 The non-PID element of dividends will be treated in exactly the same way as dividends received from other non-REIT UK companies.
-The tax free Dividend Allowance will apply to the non-PID element of dividends received by UK resident shareholders subject to UK income tax.
+The tax free Dividend Allowance will apply to the non-PID element of dividends received by UK tax resident shareholders subject to UK income tax.
 It should be noted that the Allowance does not apply to the PID element of dividends.
 Please refer to HMRC guidance for the Allowance available here.

-For UK resident individuals who receive tax returns, any normal dividend paid by the UK REIT is included on the return as a dividend from a UK company.
+For UK tax resident individuals who receive tax returns, any normal dividend paid by the UK REIT is included on the return as a dividend from a UK company.
 Your dividend voucher will show your shares in the company, the dividend rate and dividend payable.

 Sale of shares by UK and non-UK resident shareholders